GroooveBob/Stress/README.md

 Despite its small size, the pocket arcade fight pad packs a lot of functionality, including a D-pad, six face buttons, and two shoulder buttons.
 This allows players to execute complex combos and special moves with ease, and provides a satisfying and immersive gaming experience.

-Overall, the pocket arcade fight pad is a high-quality and versatile gaming controller that is perfect for fighting game fans who are always on the go.
-With its advanced software and high-performance hardware, it offers a level of responsiveness and precision that is unmatched by other portable gaming controllers.

 ![This is an image](https://github.com/GroooveBob/Stress/blob/main/pics/IMG_20230307_140611.jpg)

 # BOM